hst-Sunday/ImageFit/README.md

 Combined resize and compress operations.

 **Parameters:**
-Combines all parameters from resize and compress endpoints.
+Combines all parameters from resize and compress endpoints, including the new `fit` parameter.

 **Example:**
 ```bash